 - 5. To achieve its goals, the Group has the following goals: - (a) Leverage contributions from major stakeholders of the space community, including space agencies, private companies, academia, and international organizations; - (b) Involve the public by promoting outreach efforts regarding the activities of the Group through the involvement of local actors at the global level; - (c) Serve as a platform to exchange information and views within the space community on key issues for the peaceful and sustainable conduct of lunar activities; - (d) Support complementary activities, within UNCOPUOS or other international forums, for the development of an international framework regulating space resource utilization. - 6.
 The Group operates by consensus, and it is composed of members and observers, who act in their individual capacity.
-They are stakeholders in lunar activities, including representatives from space agencies/government, industry, international organizations, academia and civil society. - 7.
+They are stakeholders in lunar activities, including representatives from space agencies/government, industry, international organizations, academia, and civil society. - 7.
 The Group has established four sub-groups to facilitate its work and tackle the most pressing issues in the future of lunar exploration, namely: Information Sharing; Safe Operations and Lunar Environmental Protection; Compatibility and Interoperability; and Responsible Governance. - 8.
 The Group is chaired by Dr. Dumitru-Dorin Prunariu (Romania).
-Its members include 38 experts from the following countries: Australia, Austria, Brazil, Canada, China, Cyprus, Egypt, France, Germany, India, Israel, Kenya, Luxembourg, Mexico, Netherlands, Nigeria, Romania, Russian Federation, Saudi Arabia, Turkey, Ukraine, United Kingdom of Great Britain and Northern Ireland and United States of America. - 9.
-The Group, at the moment, includes about 190 observers from more than 40 countries.
+Its members include 38 experts from the following countries: Austria, Australia, Brazil, Canada, China, Cyprus, Egypt, France, Germany, India, Israel, Kenya, Luxembourg, Mexico, Netherlands, Nigeria, Romania, Russian Federation, Saudi Arabia, Turkey, Ukraine, United Kingdom of Great Britain and Norther Ireland and, United States of America. - 9.
+The Group, at the moment, includes about 195 observers from more than 40 countries.
 There is no limitation on the number of observers, new applications are possible at any time. - 10.
 Space Agencies and Government representatives not yet included can request to join the Group as a member. - 11.
-In 2021, the Group held different activities to promote GEGSLA objectives, namely: - A side event during the 64th COPUOS session on "The Global Expert Group on Sustainable Lunar Activities Status/Perspectives", held on August 27, 2021. - A public webinar to inform the public on GEGSLA status and activities, held online on September 13, 2021. - A GNF session during the 72nd International Astronautical Congress (IAC2021), on "Sustainable Lunar Activities The way-forward", held in Dubai on October 29, 2021. - A side event during the APRSAF21 Annual Meetings on "The Global Expert Group on Sustainable Lunar Activities: status and perspectives" held online November 29, 2021. - 12.
-The MVA has informed the 58th Session of the Scientific and Technical Subcommittee (STSC) (A/AC.105/C.1/2021/CRP.20) and this information has been incorporated in the Subcommittee report.
-Several delegations have mentioned CRP.20 in their statements and stressed the importance of GEGSLA. - 13.
-The MVA has informed the 60th Session of the Legal Subcommittee (LSC) (A/AC.105/C.2/2021/CRP.12), and this information has been incorporated in the Subcommittee report.
-Several delegations have mentioned CRP.12 in their statements and stressed the importance of the GEGSLA.
+In 2021, the Group held different activities to promote GEGSLA objective, namely: - A side event during the 64th COPUOS session on "The Global Expert Group on Sustainable Lunar Activities Status/Perspectives", held on August 27, 2021. - A public webinar to inform the public on GEGSLA status and activities, held online on September 13, 2021. - A GNF session during the 72nd International Astronautical Congress (IAC2021), on "Sustainable Lunar Activities The way-forward", held in Dubai on October 29, 2021. - A side event during the APRSAF21 Annual Meetings on "The Global Expert Group on Sustainable Lunar Activities: status and perspectives" held online November 29, 2021. - 12.
+The MVA has informed the 59th Session of the Scientific and Technical Subcommittee (STSC) (A/AC.105/C.1/2022/CRP.17) and this information has been incorporated in the Subcommittee report. - 13.
+The Group main deliverables are: - (a) A Recommended Framework and Key Elements for Peaceful, and Sustainable Lunar Activities; and - (b) Guidelines for lunar activity implementation and operations addressing information sharing; safe operations and lunar environmental protection; compatibility and interoperability; and responsible governance.